Probabilistic approach to quantum separation effect for Feynman-Kac semigroup: Quantum separation for Feynman-Kac semigroups

-Now the event is measurable with respect to $\sigma$-field $\cap_{t>0} {\F_t}$ so by Blumenthal's zero-one law it must have probability equal to $0$ or $1$.
-Thus $P(\Omega_V)=1$.
+Now the event is measurable with respect to $\sigma$-field ${\F_{0^+}}$ defined by \eqref{fplus} so by Blumenthal's zero-one law, see for example \cite{Blum} or \cite[p.
+25, Problem 2]{ito}, it must have probability equal to $0$ or $1$.
+Thus $P(\Omega_{V_\beta})=1$.
 This ends the proof of Theorem~\ref{multiD} in the case $d>2$.
 For $d=2$ the proof is a simple modification of the above argument.
-One can use the version of estimates \eqref{e8} corresponding to $d=2$ in the calculations.
+One can essentially repeat the same calculation just replacing estimates \eqref{e8} by estimates \eqref{2d} corresponding to the case $d=2$.
 We skip the details here. \end{proof}